Close mobile menu

 BSc/iBSc: Approved BSc Non-Science Courses and Subject Areas

-Digital Media students:
+*BA Digital Media students:

-– your 1900-series AMPD (FA) credits (not including FA/DATT 1900) count towards the humanities requirement
+– your 1900-series AMPD (FA) credits (not including FA/DATT 1900) count towards the Humanities requirement

-– your COMN and STS credits count towards the social science requirement
+– your COMN and STS credits count towards the Social Science requirement

 Students registered in Computer, Software, and Electrical Engineering are required to enrol in and pass LE/EECS courses that are categorized as section E, F, G, H, I, or V, X, Y, Z. This is reflected in the Academic Calendar as well.